 - Enhance your quality of customer service

-- Train your customer service team to proactively fix certain issues
+- Train your customer service team to fix certain issues proactively

 - Update payment methods to meet customer preferences